 A histiocytoma is a benign tumor that usually occurs in younger dogs.
 They are notorious in Boxers.
-They are generally rapid growing, hairless, red spots found on your dogs’ skin.
+They are generally rapid-growing, hairless, red spots found on your dogs’ skin.
 They can regress and go away on their own but are also commonly removed via surgery.

 Histiocytomas can become ulcerated and become infected, which is why a lot of owners opt to have them removed.
 Histiocytomas are usually smooth, round, and non-painful.
 They should not change color or move under the skin.
 Sometimes they can come in clusters, but it is common for them to manifest as a solitary bump.
 They should feel relatively hard and not be able to be manipulated.

-What are Histiocytes Cells, and What do They do?
+What Are Histiocytes Cells, and What do They do?

 Let’s explore where histiocytomas originate.
 They originate in the histiocytes, which are cells found in your dog’s immune system.
-Histiocytes are found in the bloodstream, the lungs, the skin, bone marrow, the liver, the lymph nodes, and spleen.
+Histiocytes are found in the bloodstream, the lungs, the skin, bone marrow, the liver, the lymph nodes, and the spleen.